History of TOA ~From 1908 to 2008~

 Soichiro Asano and the Tokyo Bay Reclamation Initiative

-The history of TOA Corporation stretches back to 1908, when Soichiro Asano, founder of the Asano industrial conglomerate, submitted a bold plan to the Kanagawa prefectural government to reclaim nearly five million square metres of land at the mouth of the Tsurumi River.
+The history of TOA CORPORATION stretches back to 1908, when Soichiro Asano, founder of the Asano industrial conglomerate, submitted a bold plan to the Kanagawa prefectural government to reclaim nearly five million square metres of land at the mouth of the Tsurumi River.

 With the support of Eiichi Shibusawa and Zenjiro Yasuda, Asano set up the Tsurumi Umetate Kumiai (Tsurumi Reclamation Association) in 1912 as the first step in his grand vision to reclaim part of Tokyo Bay.